jtevns/Pairwise_Dereplication/README.md

 This script is responsible for the actual dereplication

 Input:
-    - A tsv file with 4 columns
+* A tsv file with 4 columns
-      - The column names must be bin1,bin2,ANI,Cov
+    * The column names must be bin1,bin2,ANI,Cov
-      - The contents of this file is a list of pairwise comparisons and the resulting ANI and Cov values frome whatever comparison software was used
+    * The contents of this file is a list of pairwise comparisons and the resulting ANI and Cov values frome whatever comparison software was used
-    - A tsv file from checkm (you can obtain this from using the --tab_table parameter)
+* A tsv file from checkm (you can obtain this from using the --tab_table parameter)
-    - An ANI threshold (default is .99)
+* An ANI threshold (default is .99)
-    - A Coverage threshold (default is .75)
+* A Coverage threshold (default is .75)

 Output:
-    -unique_genomes.txt
+* unique_genomes.txt
-      - A list of genomes determined to be unique within the set of comparisons provided
+  * A list of genomes determined to be unique within the set of comparisons provided

  # How it Works
  1. The input table is parsed and all comparisons stored.
  2. The stored comparisons are trimmed.
 Comparison are only kept if:
-     -The comparison is not a genome to itself
+     * The comparison is not a genome to itself
-     -The ANI value is equal to or above the threshold in BOTH comparisons of the pairwise results -The COV value is equal to or above the threshold in BOTH comparisons of the pairwise results
+     * The ANI value is equal to or above the threshold in BOTH comparisons of the pairwise results
+     * The COV value is equal to or above the threshold in BOTH comparisons of the pairwise results
  3. A set is created that has each genome that is present in the remaining comparisons.
  4. From the set, a set of nodes is generated for a graph
  5. An edge is drawn between each node of a comparison that passed trimming